Régional: Fleet

-It became the first European operator of the Embraer E190 on 23 November 2006, when the first of six on order was delivered.
-The 100-seat aircraft would operate domestic and intra-European services in full Air France colours.
-Régional received its first Embraer E170 of 6 orders, which wears the new Régional logo, on September 2, 2008.
+Régional became the first European operator of the Embraer E190 on 23 November 2006, when the first of six was delivered.
+The 100-seat jetliner would operate domestic and intra-European services in Air France colours.
+The E190s were part of an order from the Air France-KLM Group together with another 18 in option.
+The air carrier received the first Embraer E170 of 6 ordered on September 2, 2008; this jetliner showed the new airline logo.
+The last propeller aircraft, the Embraer EMB 120 left the fleet on October 10, 2008, replaced by the ERJ-135.

-The Embraer E190s are part of a new order over the Air France-KLM group with another 18 further options.
-All Fokkers have been transferred to KLM Cityhopper.
-The last propeller aircraft Embraer EMB-120 left the fleet on October 10, 2008, replaced by the ERJ-135.
+In March 2013 the fleet included the following aircraft.